oneapi-src/oneDNN/CONTRIBUTING.md

 # Contributing guidelines

-If you have improvements to the Intel MKL-DNN code, please send us your pull requests!
+If you have improvements to the DNNL code, please send us your pull requests!
 For getting started, see GitHub [howto](https://help.github.com/en/articles/about-pull-requests).